Eschatologue/CM_wiki/docs/class/sorcerer/voidwielder.md

 Your innate connection to the primordial void grants you the following benefit:

-**Primordial Language**  You gain the ability to speak, read, and write Primordial.
+**Primordial Language**{ .inl } You gain the ability to speak, read, and write Primordial.

-**Null Magic**  Whenever you damage a creature with a Voidwielder Spell, it cannot regain Hit Points or gain Temporary Hit Points until the beginning of your next turn.
+**Null Magic**{ .inl } Whenever you damage a creature with a Voidwielder Spell, it cannot regain Hit Points or gain Temporary Hit Points until the beginning of your next turn.

 ### Level 3: Voidwielder Spells